vangelisv/thea/Cookbook.md

 ### Converting OWL to Logic Programs

 The DLP subset of OWL2-DL can be translated to logic programs using a transormation defined by Grosof.
-See owl2_to_prolog_dlp.pl
+See `owl2_to_prolog_dlp.pl`

-The resulting programs can be used with Prologs such as Yap and XSB.
+The resulting programs can be used with Prolog systems that implement tabling.
 There are also hooks for answer set programming and disjunctive datalog systems such as DLV.
 The same programs can also be used in inductive logic programming systems such as ProGol.
 Possibly also probabilistic systems such as PRISM, but this has yet to be tested.

-The following program will convert an OWL ontology suitable for use in Yap or XSB:
+The following program will convert an OWL ontology suitable for use in Prolog (see also `cookbook/wine.pl`):

 ```
 :- use_module(library('thea2/owl2_io')).